cleanjesus/ios101_Prework/README.md

 Submitted by: Jesus Santiago

-ColorSwitcher is an app that allows users to switch background and foreground color randomly while still maintaining readibality for all text.
+ColorSwitcher is an app that allows users to switch background and foreground color randomly while still maintaining readability for all text.

 Time spent: 1.5 hours spent in total